 Playground Studios is a Canadian design firm dedicated to creating playful, beautiful, imaginative and engaging live experiences.
 Our work crosses boundaries from the performing arts to private parties to major corporate events.

-Beth Kates (Creative Director) is an award winning lighting, set, costume and projection designer and digital dramaturg for live performance, who started her career in rock and roll at 14.
+Beth Kates (Creative Director) is an award-winning lighting, set, costume, and projection designer and digital dramaturg for live performance, who started her career in rock and roll at 14.
 Her work has been seen across Canada and internationally.
 With Ben Chaisson she formed Playground Studios and developed several interactive installations, including The ToyBox.
 She has worked with acclaimed directors Jillian Keiley, Peter Hinton, Paul Thompson, Jonathan Christenson, Daniel Brooks, Kim Collier, Jackie Maxwell, Ravi Jain, Brian Quirt, Gil Garratt, and others.

-As an early adopter of digital technology into her design practice, Beth is a trailblazing female projection designer, and has been an invited presenter at the Mid America Theatre Conference, PACT, FoldA, and the Wee Festival.
+As an early adopter of digital technology into her design practice, Beth is a trailblazing female projection designer and has been an invited presenter at the Prague Quadriennial, the Mid America Theatre Conference, PACT, FoldA, and the Wee Festival.
 She has taught at several Canadian academic institutions including York University, The University of Calgary and the National Theatre School.
-She is a three time nominee for the Siminovitch Prize in theatre (2009, 2012, 2018), as well as over 30 other nominations for her design work.
-Beth is a proud member of the Associated Designers of Canada and Canadian Institute of Theatre Technology.
-She is, most importantly, a mom to Aaron – who is often in the theatre and at University with her.
+She is a four-time nominee for the Siminovitch Prize in theatre (2009, 2012, 2018, 2021), as well as over 30 other nominations for her design work.
+Beth is a proud member of the Associated Designers of Canada, and a charter member of ADC IATSE 659.